JonathanLorand/AgoraGarden/A pattern language.md

 	- "In short, no pattern is an isolated entity.
 Each pattern can exist in the world, only to the extent that is supported by other patterns: the larger patterns in which it is embedded, the patterns of the same size that surround it, and the smaller patterns which are embedded in it."
 	- "This is a fundamental view of the world.
 It says that when you build a thing you cannot merely build that thing in isolation, but must also repair the world around it, and within it, so that the larger world at that one place becomes more coherent, and more whole; and the thing which you make takes its place in the web of na-ture, as you make it."
 - The relation between problems and solutions with individual patterns
-	- "Each solution is stated in such a way that it gives the essential field of relationships needed to solve the prob-lem, but in a very general and abstract way - so that you can solve the problem for yourself, in your own way, by adapting it to your preferences, and the local conditions at the place where you are making it."
+	- "Each solution is stated in such a way that it gives the essential field of relationships needed to solve the problem, but in a very general and abstract way - so that you can solve the problem for yourself, in your own way, by adapting it to your preferences, and the local conditions at the place where you are making it."
 	- "For this reason, we have tried to write each solution in a way which imposes nothing on you.
 It contains only those essentials which cannot be avoided if you really want to solve the problem.
 In this sense, we have tried, in each solution, to capture the invariant property common to all places which succeed in solving the problem."
 		- Why assume that there are any invariants at all?
 		- Are there problems with multiple and mutually incomensurable solutions?

 -  Why they wrote the book(s)
-	- "The fact is, that we have written this book as a first step in the society-wide process by which people will gradually become conscious of their own pattern lan-guages, and work to improve them."
+	- "The fact is, that we have written this book as a first step in the society-wide process by which people will gradually become conscious of their own pattern languages, and work to improve them."

 ### Summary of the language